gip/libro/README.md

 The first iteration of Libro is built on [World](https://world.org/), the real human network.

-*Libro is currently in the "Make It Work" stage.*
+*Libro is currently in the [Make It Work](https://www.perplexity.ai/search/what-does-it-mean-to-be-in-the-IZSt3xRITQK_XgiCa82.KQ) stage.*